OpenVoiceOS/ovos-tts-plugin-cotovia/README.md

     cotovia-lang-gl_0.5_all.deb --- Galician linguistic data
     cotovia-lang-es_0.5_all.deb --- Spanish linguistic data

 Additionally you need to install at least one voice

     cotovia-voice-iago_0.5_all.deb
     cotovia-voice-sabela-large_0.5_all.deb
     cotovia-voice-sabela_0.5_all.deb

+> arch linux users can find packages converted with 'debtap' in the [releases page](https://github.com/OpenVoiceOS/ovos-tts-plugin-cotovia/releases)

 Then install the plugin

 `pip install ovos-tts-plugin-cotovia`